 - Website: innovationadvantage.com

 - Description: Clipper is a top nurse influencer on LinkedIn because of her experience as a healthcare executive, thought leader, coach, and speaker.
-With her extensive background in hospital leadership and advising health tech startups, she is on a mission to improve the future of nursing.
+With her extensive background in hospital leadership and advising health tech startups, she is on a mission to improve the future of nursing and achieve clinical excellence.
 As a published author, Clipper educates readers about emerging technologies impacting nursing on her blog.

 14. Dan Weberg